zarr-developers/governance/AFFILIATED_PROJECT_GOVERNANCE.md

 * **Membership is Merit-Based:** Any contributor is eligible to join the Core Developers.
   * **Nomination:** Existing Core Developers can nominate new members.
-    Nominations must be based on clear evidence of **sustained, quality contribution** to the project.
+    Nominations should be based on clear evidence of **sustained, quality contribution** to the project.
 Approval is subject to vote by the existing Core Developers (ideally consensus, but at minimum **majority approval**).